Evie-ey/tabulator/README.md

 ```shell
 $ cd tabulator
 ```
-## Run the application
+##Run the application
 ### `npm install`
-This installs all the necessary dependeces required to run the application on the local machine.
+This installs all the necessary dependeces required to run the application on the local machine

 ### `npm start`